Dev-Daljeet/GradeManagementSystem/README.md

 ### Register page
 ![Screesshot of register page](https://github.com/Dev-Daljeet/Screenshots/blob/master/GradeManagement/register.PNG?raw=true)

-## How project (application) works:
+## How the project (application) works:

-[Note: Anyone can register as professor by clicking on register button.
-For student, when professor adds a student, student get added in user relation in the database.
-Thus, the newly added student can login using his/her name as username and studentId as password.]
+(**Note:** Anyone can register as professor by clicking on register button.
+For student, when professor adds a student, the student gets added into user relation in the database.
+Thus, the newly added student can login using his/her name as username and studentId as password.)

 ### Professor (User with role Professor) can do following operations:
 - Add a student (name, studentId, Exercises, Assignment 1, Assignment 2, Assignment 3, Midterm, Final Exam)